 When our stress hormones are elevated, muscle spasms can often occur in the digestive tract preventing waste from moving through efficiently.
 The warmth from a bath or shower is both comforting and relaxing, which reduces stress hormones and spasms, to help you stay regular.

 9. Relieves headaches

 The causes of headaches range vastly, but the majority of them are caused by tension or narrowing of blood vessels in the head.
 The releasing effect of the hot water on our blood vessels can be used to alleviate the pressure on those blood vessels and alleviate your headache.
 The Mayo Clinic also lists baths or gentle showers as a non-medical remedy to stop migraines before they start.

 Inflammation has been the buzzword in health and wellness spaces for the past few years due to the vast range of inflammation-driven conditions affecting many people across the world.
 Low-grade chronic inflammation may contribute to a number of health conditions, including obesity, heart disease and diabetes.
-Scientists have researched many solutions to this from nutrition through to exercise, but within these findings, they discovered that raising body temperatures can also influence the body’s inflammatory response.
+Scientists have researched many solutions to this from nutrition through to exercise, but within these findings, they discovered that raising body temperatures can also influence the body’s inflammatory response, making this another benefit for hot baths or showers.
 Participants within a two-week trial who sat for an hour in an immersion bath had improved results in their levels of inflammation as well as lowered fasting blood glucose and insulin levels.
 The results of this study indicate that hot-water baths could be particularly beneficial for people who are sedentary or unable to exercise.